Enfield, Connecticut: Neighborhoods

 "Crescent Lake" – Borders scenic farmland.
 It is in close proximity to both the minimum and maximum correctional facilities.
 This small friendly neighborhood holds an annual July 4 parade.

 Enfield Historical District – Listed in the National Register of Historic Places, the Enfield Historic District runs along Enfield Street/King Street (U.S. Route 5).
-Many old homes dating back to the mid-18th century were built from 1106–1492 Enfield Street.
+Many old homes dating back to the mid-18th century were built from 1106 to 1492 Enfield Street.
 Varying styles of architecture are noted including Late Victorian, Georgian and 19th Century Revival.
 The Enfield Town Hall museum as well as a fine Greek Revival Congregational Church can be found here.

 Hazardville – Named after Colonel Augustus Hazard, this neighborhood encompasses a few smaller burbs, including Powder Hollow, and more recently, the center of Enfield began to encroach on this historical area.
 The center of Hazardville is located between the streets of Park Street and North Street on Hazard Avenue.
 Notable small shops include The Connecticut Valley Tobacconist, Gayle's Thyme Herbal Apothecary, The Cranberry Scoop Gift Shop, Smoke n' Leather, and numerous pizzerias.
 The Powder Hollow Park is located in the Hazardville neighborhood district.
+Hazardville has a park next to the Enfield Public Library along with baseball fields.

+The Laurels – A wooded area with residential condos.

 North Thompsonville – Contains mostly residential and partially commercial areas of Enfield with many parks and schools.

 Presidential Section – This entirely residential area contain streets that are all named after former presidents of the United States.
 Houses are mid-sized to large in this area.

 Scitico – located in the eastern end of town.
 Green Manor is considered part of Scitico.
 This is a suburb in the purest sense, with winding roads, sidewalks, a park, and cul-de-sacs.
 Green Manor is approximately 4.5 mi from the main highway Interstate 91 and borders the town of Somers.
 Across from Nathan Hale Elementary School is a residential park with tennis court, skate boarding ramps, and a playground for younger kids.
 Green Manor Park contained a pool at one time but was removed due to the lack of maintenance by the town.

 Shaker Pines – This neighborhood consists mostly of quaint lakeside houses with tall pine trees towering overhead.
 Shaker Pines was originally part of the Shaker settlement in Enfield.
 The lake was built by the Shakers to power a mill.
 The mill stood vacant by the dam at the end of the lake, until it was dismantled in the 1980s.
 This mill provided shelter for Frederick Merrill in 1987 after he escaped from the local high security prison.
 He was dubbed "The Peanut Butter Bandit" after his mother sneaked him supplies for his first prison escape in 1968 in a jar of peanut butter.